wp-plugins/thumbs-rating/readme.txt

 = Features =

 *   Stores the votes values for each content.
+*   Uses HTML5 LocalStorage to prevent the users from voting twice.
 *   No output printed by default, check the Installation tab.
 *   Easy to customize the output using CSS.